Geneviève Bernatchez: Background

-Bernatchez is a native Gaspé, Québec.
-She began her military career in 1987, joining the Naval Reserve at HMCS Donnacona in Montreal.
+Bernatchez is a native from Gaspé, Québec.
+She began her military career in 1987, joining the Naval Reserve Division HMCS Donnacona in Montréal as a Naval cadet.
 She studied law at the Université de Montréal and was called to the bar in 1993; she also holds a masters of international legal studies degree, with a specialization in national security law, from Georgetown University in Washington, D.C.
 She transferred to the Regular Force in 1997, working as a military lawyer in the JAG's office.

 In 1999, Bernatchez deployed with the Canadian Forces Air Command during the Kosovo war.

+Rear admiral Bernatchez retired in 2023, after serving 38 years in the Canadian Armed Forces.

 Awards and decorations

 Bernatchez's personal awards and decorations include the following: